imacrayon/alpine-ajax/docs/comparisons.md

 Turbo communicates updates from the server to the client via Turbo Streams.
 Turbo streams require that your server responds with different HTML content based on whether the client is making a "Turbo Request" or a regular HTTP request, this means you end up having to maintain two different sets of HTML templates for these two types of requests.
 The Rails community recommends using template partials to ease the burden of juggling multiple variants of the same page, but even with partials, using Turbo Streams can still feel like you're maintaining two versions of the same app.
 In comparison, Alpine AJAX requires no distinction between an AJAX request and regular HTTP request, and state changes are communicated to the frontend via [custom JavaScript events](/reference/#server-events) that can be mixed in with any standard HTML response.

-One notable advantage to using the Hotwire framework is that it provides a workflow for transforming your web application into a native mobile application, so if you intend to launch your website on Android and iOS platforms, Hotwired Turbo might be worth considering.
+One notable advantage to using the Hotwire framework is that it provides a workflow for transforming your website into a native mobile application, so if you intend to launch your website on Android and iOS platforms, Hotwired Turbo might be worth considering.

 Turbo weighs in at 22kB of JavaScript compared to only 4kB for Alpine AJAX.